Liver disease is serious and requires treatment and regular monitoring by a liver specialist.

 Free radicals are ‘mopped up’ and put out of action by ‘antioxidants’.
 These powerful protectors of the cells are found in fresh fruits and vegetables.
 They can also be obtained in therapeutic amounts from supplements.

-Minerals and vitamins with powerful antioxidant capabilities are Selenium and Natural Vitamin E. These two things actually work together to provide excellent protection for cells.
+Minerals and vitamins with powerful antioxidant capabilities are [products]20092-Selenium[/products] and [products]99919-Natural Vitamin E[/products].
+These two things actually work together to provide excellent protection for cells.

 From a nutritional medicine standpoint – the aim is to support the liver function and provide protection to the liver cells from the free radicals generated.